stanislavlevin/bind9/bind/doc/arm/reference.rst

 .. namedconf:statement:: forwarders
    :tags: query
-   :short: Defines one or more hosts to which queries are forwarded.
+   :short: Defines one or more resolvers to which queries are forwarded.

-   This specifies a list of IP addresses to which queries are forwarded.
+   This specifies a list of IP addresses of DNS resolvers, to which queries which cannot be answered using locally available data are forwarded.
 The default is the empty list (no forwarding).
 Each address in the list can be associated with an optional port number.
 A default port number can be set for the entire list.